 The Groupwide Energy Efficiency Program (GEEP) is aimed at achieving sustainable efficiency gains of 3.5 TWh by fiscal 2019/2020.
 This is one of seven Indirect Financial Targets at thyssenkrupp.

-Since the launch of the program in 2013/2014, gains of 2.2 TWh have already been achieved through site-related projects, for example, improved utilization of waste heat, reduction of standby times, and replacement of plant components.
-A major contribution has been made by the Steel Americas and Steel Europe business areas: The efficiency gains achieved can avoid around 0.8 million tons of CO2 emissions per year.
+Since the launch of the program in 2013/2014, gains of 2.75 TWh have already been achieved through site-related projects, for example, improved utilization of waste heat, reduction of standby times, and replacement of plant components.
+A major contribution has been made by the Steel business area: The efficiency gains achieved can avoid around 0.8 million tons of CO2 emissions per year.

 Continuous improvement process